badwolf519/benny-liam_time/README.md

 The site displays **Benny & Liam Time** as the central reference point and compares it to all major Australian time zones.
 It updates live every second, automatically adjusting for daylight saving transitions using the browser’s built-in `Intl.DateTimeFormat` API.

-The goal of the project is to visualise this funny in-between timezone idea in a polished, functional way — blending humour, simplicity, and accurate timekeeping.
+The goal of the project is to visualise this in-between timezone idea in a polished, functional way.
 ---

 ## 💡 Features

-* **Real-time clock** for Benny & Liam Time (Adelaide timezone)
+* **Real-time clock** for Benny & Liam Time (BLT timezone)
 * Additional clocks for every major Australian region:

   * Melbourne (VIC)